 Indicates that PDCP should be re-established.
 Network sets this to true whenever the security key used for this radio bearer changes.
 Key change could for example be due to reconfiguration with sync, for SRB2 when resuming an RRC connection, or at the first reconfiguration after RRC connection reestablishment in NR.
+For SRB1, when resuming an RRC connection, or at the first reconfiguration after RRC connection reestablishment in NR, the network does not set this field to true.
 For LTE SRBs using NR PDCP, it could be for handover, RRC connection reestablishment or resume.